SNU-ARC/ADA-NNS/README.md

 $ ./init.sh
 ```

-2. Download datasets to the `ANNS_datasets` directory.

-3. [NSG and NSSG] Build kNN graphs
+2. Download datasets and build kNN graphs (NSG and NSSG)

-NSG and NSSG requires kNN graphs.
-We provide the script to build kNN graphs in `efanna_graph`.
-Please refer to `efanna_graph/README.md`.

-4. Run examples
+3. Run examples

-Follow readme in NSG, DiskANN, and NSSG.
+* Follow Readme in NSG, DiskANN, and NSSG.